Metro Detroit Wedding Planning Guide: FAQ for Couples

 Do we really need both a photographer AND a videographer?

-93% of couples who didn’t hire a videographer regretted it, often as soon as the day after their wedding.
+93% of couples who didn’t hire a videographer regretted it, often within 24 hours of their wedding.
 Here’s why both matter:

 What’s the advantage of hiring a photography and videography team?